-DUBAI: War profiteers, terror financiers and drug traffickers sanctioned by the US in recent years have used Dubai’s real-estate market as a haven for their assets, a new report released Tuesday alleges.
+War profiteers, terror financiers and drug traffickers in recent years have used Dubai's real-estate market as a haven for their assets, a new report released on Tuesday alleges.

 The government-run Dubai Media Office said it could not comment on the report.

-For its part, the centre known by the acronym C4ADS said Dubai has a “high-end luxury real estate market and lax regulatory environment prizing secrecy and anonymity above all else”.
-That comes as the US already warns that Dubai’s economic free zones and trade in gold and diamonds poses a risk.
+For its part, the center — known by the acronym C4ADS — said Dubai has a “high-end luxury real estate market and lax regulatory environment prizing secrecy and anonymity above all else.”

-Separately, the report identified some $21 million in real estate still held by individuals associated with the Altaf Khanani money laundering organisation, a Pakistani ring that allegedly aided drug traffickers and Islamic extremists like Al Qaeda through its currency exchange houses.
+Separately, the report identified some $21 million in real estate still held by individuals associated with the Altaf Khanani money laundering organization, a Pakistani ring that aided drug traffickers and Islamic extremists like Al Qaeda through its currency exchange houses.

 The report identified Dubai properties owned by Hassein Eduardo Figueroa Gomez, a Mexican national indicted in the US for importing mass quantities of chemicals needed to make methamphetamine.
 It also identified properties owned by two Iranians previously sanctioned for their work on Iran's missile program.